-Make sure your fees are paid so your classes are secure before the term
+Make sure your fees are paid so your classes are secure before the term starts.

-Loss of BOG Fee Waiver and Enrollment Priority California Community College's Chancellor Office
+Loss of BOG Fee Waiver and Enrollment Priority California Community College's Chancellor Office enrollment, a degree, certificate, or transfer goal and meet Satisfactory Academic Progress (SAP) standards.

 SB 1456 establishes the Student Success Act of 2012 and requires any college or district receiving funds to provide support services including orientation, assessment, counseling and education planning.
-Students qualifying for a fee waiver are required to identify, upon enrollment, a degree, certificate, or transfer goal and meet Satisfactory Academic Progress (SAP) standards.
+Students qualifying for a fee waiver are required to identify, upon